Visual-Legion/Gutenberg_Plugin_Boilerplate/gutenberg-plugin-boilerplate/README.txt

 == Description ==

 	Todo
 		Command line to automise this
 		Multilingual

 	Readme
 		Once setup, remove this description from the plugins readme and replace with your plugin description

 	CPT
 	If CPT not needed
-	ignore admin and public folders
+		Ignore admin and public folders
-	Comment out CPT registration function and editor block registration Rename
+		Comment out CPT registration function + editor and page block registration Rename
 			vl_gpb_cpt_example
 			GPB CPT
 			single / archive file names and content

 	Renaming
 		Gutenberg_Plugin_Boilerplate
 		gutenberg-plugin-boilerplate + block folder names + main php file names vl_gpb
 		vl-gpb
 		gutenberg_plugin_boilerplate
 		Gutenberg Plugin Boilerplate
 		GUTENBERG_PLUGIN_BOILERPLATE

 	Settings
 		If needed, uncomment include settings.php
 		Change name of settings page, maybe where it is located, and the stored values If needed in block, uncomment wp_localize_script